 The next day was even more incredible.
 To ensure that students really get to know their host families (and vice-versa), the first Sunday is designated as a family day.
 Host families have the opportunity to take their students wherever they want – and ours took my roommate, Amelia, and me to the beautiful Tuscan countryside.

 Our host family owns a home out there, and has for five generations.
-When I asked how old the house itself was, our host mother told us that it served as the last stop on a medieval toll road.
+When I asked how old the house itself was, our host mother told us that it once served as the last stop on a medieval toll road.
 In other words, that house alone is many, many times the age of America.

 The garden is full of plants that grow well in the dry, hot Tuscan climate.
 We saw lots of olive trees, a few grape vines (those have already been harvested for the year), some tomato plants, pumpkins, and some cabbage.
 My host mother picked some mysterious fruit called “susine” off a nearby treat and told us to try them.
 They were really good!
 After some time, we finally figured out that “susine” translates to “prune.”